Are you still collecting equipment?

 Historically there has been a very even split between domestic and international grantees.
-Each year we find that approximately 50% is distributed in the US and the remaining half goes abroad.
+In recent years we have found that approximately 35% is distributed in the US and the remaining half goes abroad.

 How long does it take to receive an equipment grant?